 Check out the September issue of Point magazine to read more about how Andy and Irida Morisseau are sharing Jesus with Muslims through children’s summer camps.

-Andy and Irida Morisseau are Converge missionaries in Macedonia.
+Andy and Irida Morisseau are Converge global workers in Macedonia.